Aldori15/Questie/README.md

 [![Date Latest](https://img.shields.io/github/release-date/Questie/Questie.svg)](https://github.com/Questie/Questie/releases/latest)
 [![Commits Since Latest](https://img.shields.io/github/commits-since/Questie/Questie/latest.svg)](https://github.com/Questie/Questie/commits/master)

-## Download
-We suggest you use the [Curseforge Client](https://curseforge.overwolf.com/) to manage your Wow addons in general.
-You will find Questie [here on Curseforge](https://www.curseforge.com/wow/addons/questie).

-Alternatively you can always use [the latest GitHub release](https://github.com/Questie/Questie/releases/latest) and follow the [Installation Guide](https://github.com/Questie/Questie/wiki/Installation-Guide) in the Wiki to get the latest version of Questie up and running.

-If you have problems, please read the [Frequently Asked Questions](https://github.com/Questie/Questie/wiki/FAQ-for-Classic-(1.13)).

-## Information
 - [Frequently Asked Questions](https://github.com/Questie/Questie/wiki/FAQ)
 - Come chat with us on [our Discord server](https://discord.gg/s33MAYKeZd).
 - You can use the [issue tracker](https://github.com/Questie/Questie/issues) to report bugs and post feature requests (requires a Github account).